Victoria Holiday Long Weekend

 Note: Due to COVID-19, this trip has been postponed.
 Check the TBN calendar and this page for future trip information.

-Friday July 31 to Monday August 3, 2020- Civic Holiday Long Weekend
+Friday May 15 to Monday May 18, 2020- Victoria Day Holiday Long Weekend

 This is a chance to get your 2020 cycling season off to a great start, by joining the sixth anniversary of one of TBN’s most popular rides along the quiet roads and off-road paved trails of the Niagara Region.
 This year we have 40 spots - note that this trip sold out quickly in previous years.

 “A great place to bike with lots of options, this weekend is very good value … the small group of friendly riders makes it easy to get to know people.”